This collection of LGBTQ+ focused practices and university resources welcomes and supports LGBTQ+ employees and offers guidance for LGBTQ+ allies.

 Research shows that inclusive policies and procedures can influence culture by protecting employees and showing that those employees are valued.
 Ohio State is committed to equal opportunity and eliminating discrimination and has a Non-Discrimination Policy that is consistent with these values.
 Consider writing an inclusion statement that includes sexual orientation and gender identity.

 Ohio State Office of Information Technology offers a sample inclusion statement.

 Human Resources provides the Ohio State Affirmative Action, Equal Employment Opportunity, and Non-Discrimination Policy.

 Networks and Mentors

 “We can’t be what we can’t see.”
 It is important for everyone to have access to networks of professional support as well as mentors whose experiences resonate with one’s own identity.
-There are currently two formal LGBTQ+ groups for faculty and staff of Ohio State.
+Below are formal LGBTQ+ groups for faculty and staff of Ohio State.

 LGBTQ Employee Resource Group (ERG), hosted by The Ohio State University Wexner Medical Center, is open to all LGBTQ faculty, staff, and allies at Ohio State.
 The purpose of the ERG is to provide opportunities for the community to come together to network, socialize, and discuss issues of importance.